Skip to content

 STI-Screening in festen Beziehungen: Tabu oder Zeichen von Vertrauen?

-STI screening in committed relationships: taboo or a sign of trust?
+STI screening in committed relationships: Taboo or a sign of trust?

 Sexually transmitted infections (STIs) are often still considered a topic for "others" – for people with multiple partners or risky sexual behavior.
 However, this assumption falls short.
 Even in committed relationships, an STI test can be sensible – not out of mistrust, but out of mutual respect and responsibility.